 With all the news going around about it, I’m sure you’ve heard of it – the Impossible burger.
 It has definitely attracted a lot of attention.
 What more, meat alternatives are getting more and more popular, in Singapore and worldwide.
 But why are such food alternatives becoming such a big thing nowadays?
+How do they contribute to make one eat sustainably?

 Our Food Choices